RBI lowers inflation projection, but these two concerns may spoil the party, says CARE

 The RBI’s Monetary Policy Committee (MPC) voted 5-1 in favour of leaving repo rate at six per cent backed by the view that there are various uncertainties surrounding the baseline inflation path.
 “We expect RBI to maintain status quo at its next monetary policy meet in June.
 RBI’s rate action going forward would be contingent on the inflationary trajectory,” CARE said.

-On rate cut prospects, CARE ruled out any possibility for the time being due to the RBI view on future inflation.The central bank also raised worries on about lack of clarity on MSP, monsoon, crude oil prices and HRA.
+On rate cut prospects, CARE ruled out any possibility for the time being due to the RBI’s view on future inflation.The central bank also raised worries on about lack of clarity on MSP, monsoon, crude oil prices and HRA.